 Female guerrilla Pham Bui Tram Anh.

-In early January, she received the notice and tried to register but did not dare to hold out much hope.
+In early January, when she received the notice, she tried to register but did not dare to hold out much hope.
 After a few days, she was surprised to know that she was selected.
 "At first, I did not believe it, so I asked the commander if it was true that I was selected.
 When I got to the City Command, I still thought it would be difficult because I was too skinny.
 But when I got here, it was like a dream," Tram Anh recounted.
 Tram Anh and 91 female guerrillas spent nearly 2 months "exposing themselves to the sun" in Ho Chi Minh City before going to Hanoi in mid-March and training with other parade groups at the National Military Training Center 4.
 The weather in Hanoi is humid and rainy, with unpredictable rain and sunshine, but Tram Anh and her teammates quickly adapted to the intensity of the training, "in Ho Chi Minh City, it is literally hot because of the weather, but out here we feel the heat from the atmosphere preparing for the 70th anniversary of the Dien Bien Phu Victory," she shared.

 Southern female guerrillas

 Tram Anh decided to put her studies on hold to participate in the event and the school agreed and created favorable conditions.
 Before the departure date, she also promised the school that she would complete her tasks as well as her studies.
 Taking advantage of her free time in the evening, she always tried to call home to chat and show her mother pictures of her daughter practicing.
-The mother also diligently read newspapers, followed videos and pictures on social networks about the female guerilla team, thanks to that, Tram Anh's mother completely supported and encouraged her daughter.
+The mother also diligently read newspapers, followed videos and pictures on social networks about the female guerrilla team, thanks to that, Tram Anh's mother completely supported and encouraged her daughter.

 Female guerrilla Nguyen Ngoc Nhu Huynh.